caleb531/calc/README.md

 ## Features

-* Small & lightweight – only 11.1kb
+* Small & lightweight – only 13kb
 * No dependencies on other libraries
-* Packed with over 80 functions
+* Packed with over 130 functions
 * Easy to learn and extend

+### What else?

+- Matrices
+- Vectors
+- Trigonometry
+- Permutations
+- Factors & Primes

+## Documentation

+All library documentation resides under the `docs/` directory.